Friedrich Nietzsche: Slave revolt in morals

-In Beyond Good and Evil and On the Genealogy of Morality, Nietzsche's genealogical account of the development of modern moral systems occupies a central place.
-For Nietzsche, a fundamental shift took place during the human history from thinking in terms of "good and bad" toward "good and evil".
+In Beyond Good and Evil and On the Genealogy of Morality Nietzsche's genealogical account of the development of modern moral systems occupies a central place.
+For Nietzsche a fundamental shift took place during the human history from thinking in terms of "good and bad" toward "good and evil".

 The initial form of morality was set by a warrior aristocracy and other ruling castes of ancient civilisations.
 Aristocratic values of good and bad coincided with and reflected their relationship to lower castes such as slaves.
 Nietzsche presented this "master morality" as the original system of morality—perhaps best associated with Homeric Greece.
 To be "good" was to be happy and to have the things related to happiness: wealth, strength, health, power, etc. To be "bad" was to be like the slaves over whom the aristocracy ruled: poor, weak, sick, pathetic—objects of pity or disgust rather than hatred.

 "Slave morality" developed as a reaction to master morality.
 Value emerges from the contrast between good and evil: good being associated with other-worldliness, charity, piety, restraint, meekness, and submission; while evil is worldly, cruel, selfish, wealthy, and aggressive.
 Nietzsche saw slave morality as pessimistic and fearful, its values emerging to improve the self-perception of slaves.
 He associated slave morality with the Jewish and Christian traditions, as it is born out of the ressentiment of slaves.
 Nietzsche argued that the idea of equality allowed slaves to overcome their own conditions without despising themselves.
-By denying the inherent inequality of people—in success, strength, beauty, and intelligence—slaves acquired a method of escape, namely by generating new values on the basis of rejecting master morality, which frustrated them.
-It was used to overcome the slave's sense of inferiority before their (better-off) masters.
-It does so by making out slave weakness, for example, to be a matter of choice, by relabelling it as "meekness".
+By denying the inherent inequality of people—in success, strength, beauty, and intelligence—slaves acquired a method of escape, namely by generating new values on the basis of rejecting master morality.
+It was used as an attempt to overcome the slave's sense of inferiority before their (better-off) masters.
+It does so by depicting slave weakness, for example, as a matter of choice, by relabelling it as "meekness".
 The "good man" of master morality is precisely the "evil man" of slave morality, while the "bad man" is recast as the "good man".
+Slave morality, however, leads to seeing the present state of the world as unjust, and creates the need for a belief in an afterlife, where the "evil man" (the master) will be punished, while the "good man" (the slave) will be rewarded.